petersenpeter/CellExplorer/docs/pipeline/preferences.md

 nav_order: 4
 ---
 # Preferences
 The processing module allows you to adjust the default preferences or create your own.
-The preferences are saved in `ProcessCellMetrics_Preferences`.
+The preferences are saved in [ProcessCellMetrics_Preferences.m](https://github.com/petersenpeter/CellExplorer/blob/master/ProcessCellMetrics_Preferences.m).
 You may edit the default preferences or provide your own preferences in a separate file.
 To use your own, specify the path to your preferences as an analysis tag in the session struct:
 ```m
 % load a user_preference.m file from the folder +user_preferences
 session.analysisTags.ProcessCellMetrics_preferences = 'user_preferences.user_preferences';